Didier Drogba was the man for the big occasion.

 Drogba’s merciless annual masterclasses against one of Chelsea’s fiercest rivals further endeared him to the Stamford Bridge faithful.

-No Chelsea would have preferred if Drogba were flat-track bully who scored 20 league goals every season but didn’t turn up in finals or derbies.
+No Chelsea fan would have preferred Drogba as a flat-track bully who scored 20 league goals every season but didn’t turn up in finals or derbies.

-Stats ultimately last longer than memories but for as long as this generation is alive, Drogba will always be considered one of the very best of his generation.
+Stats ultimately last longer than memories but for as long as this generation is alive, Drogba will always be considered one of the very best of his era.

 With your life in the balance, who else would you want leading the line?